Cardio vs Strength Training for Fat Loss: Which Actually Wins?

 Fueling the Combined Approach

-Protein matters even more in a deficit — a 2020 review concluded that dieting lifters need 1.6–2.4 g/kg bodyweight of protein daily (roughly 0.75–1.0 g per lb) to maximize muscle retention.
-A clean whey makes hitting that number trivial on busy days.
+Protein matters most in a deficit — a 2020 review concluded that dieting lifters need 1.6–2.4 g/kg bodyweight of protein daily (roughly 0.75–1.0 g per lb) to maximize muscle retention.
+Hitting that number consistently is the single most important nutritional intervention for body composition.

 Expert tip: nutrition researcher Alan Aragon puts it simply — "In a deficit, protein and resistance training aren't optional.
 They're the two variables that decide whether you lose fat or lose yourself."